Shopify vs. Etsy: Which Is the Best?

 3. Payment Methods and Transaction Fees

-But wait – that’s not all, there are also payment processing charges of 3% + $0.25/ transaction.
+But that’s not all—there are also payment processing fees of 3% + $0.25 per transaction (these vary by country).
+Etsy supports payments through:

-However, these payment methods charge a transaction fee ranging from 0.5% to 2% depending on the plan you choose.
+However, if you use third-party payment providers like PayPal or Stripe, Shopify charges a transaction fee ranging from 0.5% to 2%, depending on your plan.

 The Verdict